 Advantages: status, opens doors to certain types of work that only official translators are allowed to do.

 Disadvantages: laborious process, previous training and qualifications will probably be needed.

-4. Entry exams for the EU, UN and other large organisations
+5. Entry exams to be an official translator or interpreter for the EU, UN and other large organisations

-Not exactly certification, but large organisations like the EU and UN require their translators to pass internal entry exams.
-This would strengthen any CV.
+Not exactly translator certification, but large organisations like the EU and UN require their professional translators to pass internal entry exams.
+This would strengthen any translator’s CV.

-Disadvantages: you’ll probably need a relevant graduate or postgraduate qualification to be able to sit the exams, two source languages often required.Get better clients and command higher rates by getting certified as a #translator.
+Disadvantages: you’ll probably need a relevant graduate or postgraduate language, translation and/or interpreting qualification to be able to sit the entry exams.
+Two source languages normally required.Get better clients and command higher rates by getting certified as a #translator.
 This post gives you seven options.
 By @Gwenydd_Jones #t9n #xl8 Click To Tweet